build-on-aws/content/tutorials/using-terraform-to-configure-automated-guardduty-findings/index.md

 > Note that if you already have GuardDuty enabled in your account the apply will fail.
 Ensure

-8.1.
+8.2.
 Do a `terraform plan`.

-8.2.
+8.3.
 Do a `terraform apply` to push the changes to AWS.
 Once applied your should have an output that resembles the following:

 ![](images/0014.png)

 In this section you applied the Terraform configuration to your AWS accoount.
-At this point you have 2 EC2 instances that are communicating with one another.
-One is Malicious and it's IP address has been added to our Threat IP List.
-When GuardDuty sees this IP talking to our compromised instance it will produce a finding.
-We have an EventBridge rule that matches that finding and does two things, 1/ it sends us an email letting us know what happened, and 2/ it invokes the lambda function to change the security group of the compromised host.
-In the next section we will verify the configuration in our AWS console.
+At this point you have two EC2 instances that are communicating with one another.
+One is malicious and its IP address has been added to our Threat IP List.
+When GuardDuty sees this IP talking to our compromised instance, it will produce a finding.
+We have an EventBridge rule that matches that finding and does two things: first, it sends us an email letting us know what happened, and second, it invokes the Lambda function to change the security group of the compromised host.
+In the next section, we will verify the configuration in our AWS console.

 ## Step 9: Verify The Solution in the AWS Management Console

 In this section we will walk through the entire solution in the AWS console and verify that the security group has been moved once the finding shows up in GuardDuty and EventBridge triggers the Lambda Function.

 You should also have received an email to confirm your subscription.
-You must subscribe to receive the notifications you have configured.
+Remember that you must subscribe to receive the notifications you have configured.

 ![](images/0015.png)

-After subscribing navigate to the AWS Management Console to verifying that there are two EC2 instances and they are both in the Initial Security Group.
+After subscribing, navigate to the AWS Management Console to verify that there are two EC2 instances and they are both in the Initial Security Group.

 > Depending on how long you have waited, if the remediation Lambda function is already applied you may not see them in the same group.

-First check the Compromised Host.
+First check the compromised host.

 ![sec group verification](images/0016.png)

-Next check the Malicious Host.
+Next check the malicious host.

 ![sec group verification](images/0017.png)